solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 -   A tuple variant — e.g. `enum Message { Write(String) }`.
 -   A struct variant — e.g. `enum Message { Move { x: i32, y: i32 } }`.

-Whilst we do not have such powerful enums in JavaScript, we can emulate them in TypeScript using a union of objects such that each object is differentiated by a specific field. **We call this a data enum**.
+Whilst we do not have such powerful enums in JavaScript, we can emulate them in TypeScript using a union of objects such that each object is differentiated by a specific field. **We call this a discriminated union**.

-We use a special field named `__kind` to distinguish between the different variants of a data enum.
+We use a special field named `__kind` to distinguish between the different variants of a discriminated union.
 Additionally, since all variants are objects, we can use a `fields` property to wrap the array of tuple variants.
 Here is an example.

 ```ts
 type Message =